Govt. Tourism License 3195/080/81

 The most demanding and longest part of our Kyajo Ri Peak climbing journey is on the 11th day when we push the summit and make our way back to Camp II in 8 to 9 hours.

 As part of the greater Himalaya, the Kyajo Ri Peak although classified as a small peak is considered more technical compared to other six thousand-meter high peaks in Nepal.
 The approach to the peak is somewhat complicated and arduous.
-The last section of the summit is steeper and the incline can reach up to 55 degrees.
+Kyajo Ri Peak Climbing is the last section of the summit is steeper and the incline can reach up to 55 degrees.

-The climb to the peak therefore requires solid skills on steep ice and, of course, consistent safety during the ascent and descent.
-However, the mountain presents itself on the most easily accessible route and it is definitely a difficult but doable peak.
+The climb to the peak therefore requires solid skills on steep ice and, of course, consistent safety during the ascent and descent of the Kyajo Ri Peak Climbing However, the mountain presents itself on the most easily accessible route and it is definitely a difficult but doable peak.

 Apart from the steeper sections and technical challenges, the Kyajo Ri peak climbing also presents the risk of high altitude.
 To help you adjust to the higher altitude, we have therefore scheduled two rest days in Namche, including a hike to Everest View Hotel, and at Kyajo Ri Base Camp for a technical training session.